shortlist-digital/tapestry-lite/readme.md

       }
     }
   ],
-  // [array] Paths to proxy through to the WordPress URL
+  // [array] Paths to proxy through to the api URL
   proxyPaths: [],
   // [object] Redirects from key to value e.g. { 'from': 'to' }
   redirectPaths: {},